What Rock Climbing Can Teach about Managing Fear and Stress

 Lesson #3: Your biggest falls are your greatest triumphs.
 How can that be so?
 Your falls provide the greatest opportunity for learning and growth.
 In addition, they free you from your fear of falling (and failing).
 Once you experience falling, you no longer fear it, because you know what it’s like.
 In my own experience, I attempted to climb a route outside that was slightly beyond my capability at the time.
 I was scared to climb it, but I did it anyway.
 I climbed the first three quarters of the rock gracefully, but by the last quarter, I was feeling tired and shaky.
 I tried to hang on for dear life, but I couldn’t fight the inevitable, so I finally let myself fall (a good 20 feet, mind you).
 Surprisingly, all I could feel was a sense of exhilaration—I fell, and I didn’t die!!
 Not only that, but it was actually kind of fun, and I realized that falling wasn’t so bad after all.
 SO, when you are working toward a goal, and feel the terror of falling creeping in…remind yourself that falling itself can be its own success, as it has the potential to free your from your fear of it.

 Stress and fear can be an everyday part of our lives.
+While it may be tempting to visit a cannabis dispensary and smoke some pot to block out stress, sometimes we need to embrace our fears.
+This can be scary, I know.
 But, I assure you—when we take these lessons and apply them to the goals we create for ourselves, we can learn to manage our stress and our fears, and become the most empowered, strong, and centered versions of ourselves.